 Cremation is becoming more popular throughout the country, which is why many people are asking questions to learn about these services.
 When you choose a funeral home, it is important that you know your choices before rushing into a packaged service.
 Some families choose burial and a traditional funeral.
-But, others prefer alternative options, such as cremations in Charleston, WV.
+But, others prefer alternative options, such as a simple direct cremation service.

 Even though cremations are increasing in popularity, there are many misconceptions about the services that are offered.
 Today, we want to break down these myths to help you learn more about this option for your funeral plan.